The American fairy tale of being an entrepreneur

 3. Rome wasn’t built in a day

 You know why this old cliche sticks around?
 Because it’s true.
 Nothing worth doing happens overnight.
-If being self-made was easy, everyone would be doing it, too.
+If being a self-made entrepreneur was easy, everyone would be doing it, too.
 (Just ask Biggie Smalls.)

 Read any bio of successful folks who built an empire, or just a solid place to grab a burger in the neighborhood – success took time.
 For many of these folks, that time was spent worried the dream would go under from lack of early adopters.